Roseann-Guttierrez/100-days-of-code/log.md

 **Today's Progress**: Started looking at classes.
 Decided to try to make a game, came up with idea.
 Working through the steps I need now.

 **Thoughts**: Refreshed and ready to do more.

+---
+### Day 7: July 7, 2020

+**Today's Progress**: Worked through several online tutorials.
+Thought more about the steps I need for the game I want to make.